0 hidden charges. 0 forex

 debit-card

 Are you a salaried employee who is not quite sure what CTC means?
-You're clearly not alone.
-While most people may be aware of the full form of CTC in salary — which is simply the cost-to-company — they may not know what exactly makes up the CTC.
+While most people may be aware of the complete form of CTC — simply the cost-to-company — they may not know what CTC is in salary.
 Many wrongly confuse their CTC with their net salary.

-To understand what CTC means, let's take a closer look at what this term means, what it includes, and how this metric is calculated.
+To understand what annual CTC means, let's look at what this term means, includes, and how this metric is calculated.

 CTC is an acronym that stands for cost-to-company.
-CTC is from the perspective of the employer and represents the total amount of expenditure that they incur on an employee.
+CTC is from the employer's perspective and represents the total amount of expenditure they incur on an employee.

 It includes monetary benefits, non-monetary benefits, retirement contributions, and other deductions.
-Now, since an employee only gets monetary benefits each month, their in-hand salary, also known as take-home salary, will always be lower than the CTC.
+Now, since an employee only gets monetary benefits monthly, their in-hand salary, also known as take-home salary, will always be lower than the CTC.

-There are three primary components to CTC - basic salary, allowances, and deductibles.
+CTC has three primary components - basic salary, allowances, and deductibles.
 Here's a quick overview of each of these three parts.

 Allowances